May 6, 2019

-PCCW Global, the international operating division of HKT, Hong Kong’s premier telecommunications service provider, Chinese technology and industrial giant HENGTONG Group, and Telecom Egypt signed a historic landing party agreement during the One Belt, One Road summit in Beijing in April.
+PCCW Global, Chinese technology and industrial giant HENGTONG Group, and Telecom Egypt signed a historic landing party agreement during the One Belt, One Road summit in Beijing in April.
 This agreement will enable the Pakistan & East Africa Connecting Europe (PEACE) cable system to land and cross Egypt, effectively linking Asia, Africa and Europe with a 12,000km ultra-low latency high-speed cable system that will relieve critical congestion on one of the busiest data routes in the world.

 Representing an important milestone in the PEACE cable system’s development roadmap, the trilateral agreement between Telecom Egypt, PCCW Global and HENGTONG provides for the system to cross Egypt through the new diversified terrestrial routes connecting Zafarana and Abu Talat, where new cutting-edge landing facilities have been constructed.
 PCCW Global and HENGTONG will cooperate in the PEACE Mediterranean undersea segment of the cable that will then link Egypt to Europe through a landing point in Marseille, France amongst other landing points in the Mediterranean Sea.